 Communication and social interactions are critical tools that can either solidify polarization or depolarize democracies at risk.
 Social relations inherently trickle down into the political discourse of every nation.
-This means that the status of these social relations is integral to determining how polarized the country will be.
+This means that the status of these social relations is integral to determining how polarized the country will eventually become.
 Dialogue, consensus, and cooperation in pursuit of a collective national cause are essential characteristics of democracy.
-Tolerance is a necessary component and vital to the health of democracy— so what happens when different groups cannot see past political differences and begin to define their world based on identity?
-What happens to a democracy when its social groups with competing interests actively dehumanize opposing groups and start to weaponize their society’s multiplicity?
+Tolerance is also a necessary component and vital to the health of democracy— so what happens when different ethnic groups cannot see past political differences and begin to define their world based on identity?
+What happens to a democracy when its social groups with stark competing interests actively dehumanize opposing groups and begin to weaponize their society’s multiplicity?
 Moreso, how does democratic erosion take place on online platforms like Facebook, a platform with the ability to facilitate drastic assaults on democracy?

 The technological advancements of the 21st century have shown us how fast we can communicate and socialize with people across the globe using cutting-edge technology.
 As a result, the digital market has seen a drastic surge in the internet, social media, and Facebook users in developing countries in the past few years.
 Over 3.6 billion people worldwide are users of social media.
 In many countries without access to established media institutions, apps like Facebook and WhatsApp serve as primary information sources.
 More than 139 million people use Facebook in Africa, where many users have immediate access to Facebook since it comes pre-installed onto their phones, including free access to the internet.
 Facebook has become so obtainable due to the company installing its Free Basics and Free Operator Solutions program that allows users in internet and data-scarce environments to use online services for free.
 Ethiopia is one of those countries.